rt-tondilt/wisualia/README.md

 a new Python interpreter, entire GTK3, Pyglet and some other packages.
 The first option is certainly easier.

-1. Download a windows bundle from the
+1. Download latest windows bundle from the
    [releases page](https://github.com/rt-tondilt/wisualia/releases).
 2. Follow complex
    [installation instructions](msys2_installation_instructions.md)